SimPyClassic/SimPyClassic/README.rst

 accessible packages, such as GUI, database or mapping and to share these new capabilities with the community under the GNU LGPL.

 This the original SimPy.
-Around 2012 SimPy forked and this version is know known as SimpyClassic.
+Around 2012 SimPy forked and this original version is now known as SimpyClassic.

 Installation
 ------------